Fancy a city break? I'll tell you 23 cities you shouldn't miss this year.

 #17 Faro

-After my Algarve trip the year before last, I almost got stuck in Faro!
+After my trip to the Algarve, I almost got stuck in Faro.
 I just didn’t want to go back to Berlin.
 What it is, I don’t know, but Faro is possibly just the perfect mix of Portuguese lifestyle, laid-back cafes and stunning beaches just outside the city.

 #18 Manchester

-My personal UK expert Sandra from A decent cup of tea always says Maaaaahn-schesta with a long “a”- but I always think of Manchester and English as the hot potato that every Mancunian has to have in the mouth when speaking.
+When I think of Manchester and English, I always think of the hot potato that every Mancunian has in their mouth when they speak.
 The broad accent is just one of a kind!
-And in general, I feel a bit at home in Manchester, probably also because there are quite a few parallels between Manchester as an old industrial city and my original home region, the Ruhr area, the first industrial area in Germany.
+And I actually feel a bit at home in Manchester, probably also because there are quite a few parallels between Manchester as an old industrial city and my original home region, the Ruhr.
+And hey, we often talk funny there too, don’t we?

-Sandra’s tip for Manchester: Tib Street in the hip Northern Quarter with street art, specialty coffee cafes and craft beer pubs till you drop.
+Expert tip for Manchester: Tib Street in the hip Northern Quarter with street art, specialty coffee cafés and craft beer pubs until you drop

 #19 Basel